suyoungDev/todolist_node/README.md

-﻿# todolist_node
+﻿# todolist

-Node, EJS, Express
+using Node, EJS, Express